 If you are a landlord and growing your portfolio, these processes will be extremely helpful to you as well.

-It’s no secret that finding a good tenant is the ideal situation as a landlord, but why is it essential to be a good landlord?
+It’s no secret that finding a good resident is the ideal situation as a landlord, but why is it essential to be a good landlord?
 It’s simple.
 Your property will reach its full potential with a quality landlord.
-When you add a good landlord to the mix with a good property and good tenants, you’ll find that your potential is nearly limitless.
+When you add a good landlord to the mix with a good property and good residents, you’ll find that your potential is nearly limitless.

 Rental properties today are a combination of two primary factors: a highly sought-after property and a good landlord.

-It doesn’t matter what shape your property was in when you turned over the keys, nor does it matter how good your tenants are; problems will inevitably come up.
+It doesn’t matter what shape your property was in when you turned over the keys, nor does it matter how good your residents are; problems will inevitably come up.
 Luckily, if you have done an excellent job of managing your property, most of these concerns will be minimal.
-However small, though, problems brought up by your tenants should never be ignored.
+However small, though, problems brought up by your residents should never be ignored.